 Fibroscan

-A FibroScan is a special type of ultrasound scan hat can measure tissue damage to your liver (fibrosis).
-It is a painless procedure that involves placing a scanning device across your lower chest/ stomach.
-It does not have the risks that come with a surgical procedure or a liver biopsy.
+A fibroscan is a special type of ultrasound scan that can measure tissue damage to your liver (fibrosis).
+It is a painless procedure that involves placing a scanning device across your lower chest and stomach.
+It allows liver specialists to check your liver health without the risks of a surgical procedure or a liver biopsy.

-This service is run by West London Hep C Operational Delivery Network (ODN) in line with the Community liver health checks project.
+Our fibroscan service is run by West London Hep C Operational Delivery Network, in line with the NHS community liver health checks project.

 Patient information